Bugatti mulls hybrid follow-up to Veyron supercar -sources

 Bugatti's new chief executive Wolfgang Duerheimer, a former R&D boss at Audi and Porsche who returned to the French brand on June 1, favours a hybrid version of the brand's next model, the sources said on condition they not be identified because the matter is confidential.

-Ultra-luxury nameplates such as Ferrari FIA.MI, McLaren and Porsche are embracing electric powertrains after being on the cutting edge for years in upgrading chassis and engine electronics while striving to trim CO2 emissions.
+Ultra-luxury nameplates such as Ferrari, McLaren and Porsche are embracing electric powertrains after being on the cutting edge for years in upgrading chassis and engine electronics while striving to trim CO2 emissions.

 Hybrid systems used in McLaren's P1 model and Porsche's 918 Spyder work to boost performance and fuel economy.